AndrewJBateman/node-mongodb-zod/README.md

 * `npm i` to install dependencies
 * Create `.env` and add database credentials - see `.example.env`
 * Create public & private keys using [JWT](https://jwt.io/) with the RS256 algorithm option selected.
 Take care with the format and the `-----END PRIVATE KEY----` etc. to avoid an "ERR_OSSL_PEM_BAD_END_LINE" error
-* MongoDB has to be running - I use the cloud database MongoDB Atlas instead of installing MongoDB on my hard drive
+* MongoDB has to be running - I used the cloud database MongoDB Atlas instead of installing MongoDB on my hard drive
 * `yarn dev` or `npm run dev` runs app in the development mode with auto-restart.
 * Open [http://localhost:5000](http://localhost:5000) to view it in the browser.